jenperson/tt-tutorial/operations/dispatch_overhead.md

 - 2 rectangular kernel groups for the L-shaped region (green + purple),
 - 1 group for the isolated orange core — for a total of 3 kernel groups.

-### Blackhole: Flexible Multicast

-In contrast, Blackhole supports multicast to L-shaped core layouts:
-- The same configuration would only result in 2 kernel groups.
-- This improves dispatch efficiency and reduces kernel group overhead.

 ## NoC Flits

 The NoC sends data via **Flow Control Units (flits)**.
 - On Wormhole, one flit is 32 bytes.
 - On Blackhole, one flit is 64 bytes.
-- A flit is processed in 1 cycle.
+- The NoC processes a flit in 1 cycle.

 ### Bandwidth Calculation Examples:
+(for comparison only.
+BH clocks are higher than WH)
 - **Wormhole**: `1 GHz * 32 bytes/cycle = 32 GB/s`
 - **Blackhole**: `1 GHz * 64 bytes/cycle = 64 GB/s`